BeakrGo to website

 MCP server setup

-The Beakr MCP server connects your knowledge base to Claude Code, Cursor, and any AI assistant that supports the Model Context Protocol.
+The Beakr MCP server connects your knowledge base to Claude Code, Codex, Cursor, and any AI assistant that supports the Model Context Protocol.

 What is MCP?